”Never let someone who contributes so little to a relationship control so much of it.” Geekoandfly

 Emotional abuse has a much higher ratio of causing depression and anxiety than any other kind of trauma – even sexual molestation.

 RED LIGHTS THAT YOU NEED TO TAKE NOTICE OF

 1. He will win you over.

 He will spoil you with words, flowers and gifts.

 While you believe he is the most romantic man you ever met – he has one goal in mind – to win your trust as fast as possible.
 He needs you to fall in love with him because it is much easier to control someone who loves you.
 It is the 1st red light that is flickering warning signs.

 2. He will be in a rush to commit quickly in the relationship.
 For example, He will say that it’s love at first sight, that you are made for each other, and that he can’t imagine his life without you.
 He will sweep you off your feet, and tell you he has never loved anyone this much.
 He will insist on being exclusive right away and likely want to move in together, or even get married, very quickly.
 It is the 2nd red light that flickers.
 There is no such thing as a 100% perfect fit.
 If it is too good to be true – it usually is.

 - Isolation from family and friends

 3. He will want you all to himself.
-He will glare at other men for looking at you and question you about your male friends.
-You may think this jealousy is cute, or even loving — at first.
-But soon, he’ll make you feel guilty for spending time with friends or family.
-He will call or text you several times a day, and may accuse you of flirting or cheating.
+He displays jealousy – which you interprets as love.
+He openly glares at other men and starts questioning you about all your male friends – note: the alienation has begun.
+This is the 3rd red light that is flickering.
+He makes you feel guilty for spending time with friends or family.
+He will call or text you several times a day and may accuse you of flirting or cheating.
 Be aware of:

 - Extreme jealousy or insecurity